 Shorelines are among the most productive environments with majority of the lake life, from microorganisms to birds being dependent on the shore for their survival.
 Erosion occurs when soils along the shoreline are weathered away because of a variety of factors such as: the composition of the beach, lake water levels, the amount of precipitation and presence of vegetation.
-It is a natural process, but the rate at which it happens is largely affected by changes in the land use.
+It is important to note that erosion and deposition of shorelines are natural processes, but the rate at which they happens are largely affected by changes in the land use.
 Sand is more easily erodible, and the dominant soil type found in our project site of the Hamilton Beach Strip.
-The Hamilton Beach is privy to a number of human activities that have accelerated the rate of erosion.
+The Hamilton Beach is bustling with human activities that have accelerated the rate of erosion.
 High foot traffic, impervious surfaces causing runoff, and lack of native vegetation are few contributors to shoreline erosion along Lake Ontario.
 Our goal is restore the natural shoreline to prevent erosion of the sand dunes presently found there that lack in native vegetation and stabilization.

 How do sand dunes form and why are they important?

 In simple terms sand dunes are piles of sand that are formed when fine particles such as sand are transported onto the beach by both wind and wave.
 They are constantly undergoing a cycle of erosion and build up, but the level of severity can be dependent of what lives in the sand.
 With the presence of native vegetation such as dune grasses the fine particles of sand are caught among them and the loss of sand is lessened.
 When the roots take place and the grass spreads by rhizomes it creates a strong hold on the sand surrounding it; as water levels change and waves occur they bring in more particles to build up the dunes.